niuers/Distributed-System-Design-Review/Transactions.md

 5. On the other hand, the last write wins (LWW) conflict resolution method is prone to lost updates, Unfortunately, LWW is the default in many replicated databases.

 ## Write Skew and Phantoms
-1. In the previous sections we saw dirty writes and lost updates, two kinds of race condi‐ tions that can occur when different transactions concurrently try to write to the same objects.
+1. In the previous sections we saw dirty writes and lost updates, two kinds of race conditions that can occur when different transactions concurrently try to write to the same objects.

 ### Characterizing write skew
+1. **Write skew**: A transaction reads something, makes a decision based on the value it saw, and writes the decision to the database.
+However, by the time the write is made, the premise of the decision is no longer true.
+Only serializable isolation prevents this anomaly.
 1. It is neither a dirty write nor a lost update, because the two transactions are updating two different objects.
 2. You can think of write skew as a generalization of the lost update problem.
 Write skew can occur if two transactions read the same objects, and then update some of those objects (different transactions may update different objects).
 In the special case where different transactions update the same object, you get a dirty write or lost update anomaly (depending on the timing)
 3. Possible Solutions